Updated Jan. 8, 2021

-COVID-19 spreads between people in close contact through droplets.
+COVID-19 spreads between people in close contact through respiratory droplets.
 When an infected person coughs, sneezes, or talks, they release droplets that can land in an uninfected person’s nose, mouth, or eyes.
 It also may spread if an uninfected person touches an infected surface and then touches his or her nose, mouth, or eyes.

 There also is no conclusive evidence that the virus can pass through amniotic fluid or breast milk.

 Two vaccines have been approved to prevent COVID-19, via an emergency use authorization from the FDA.

 The American College of Obstetricians and Gynecologists (ACOG) says pregnant and lactating women who fall into groups of people recommended for vaccine distribution should be able to get COVID-19 vaccines if they choose to.
 They may want to discuss the vaccine with their health care provider first, the ACOG says.

 Pregnant women should follow other COVID-19 preventive measures outlined by the CDC.
 Those include:

 - Avoid contact with people who have COVID-19 or who might have been exposed to it.
 This includes members of your own household.

 - Wear a facemask in public and when around people who aren’t from your household.